/Blog/Start your business/Back to Basics: How to Register as a Sole Proprietor in South Africa

 Remember: You don’t need to go to the CIPC site to register as a sole proprietor.
 The CIPC deals with the registration and regulation of formal company structures like Pty Ltd., and non-profit organisations.
 And this lack of formal CIPC registration is exactly why registering as a sole proprietor could be the move for you.

-The Pros and Cons of Going Solo
+The Pros and Cons of going solo

 Becoming a sole proprietor comes with a lot of advantages, especially if you’re just starting out or prefer to keep your business adaptable in an ever-changing SME landscape.
 But there can be potential drawbacks.